Community Paramedicine

 Community paramedics provide primary care services to increase access to basic health care services in non-urgent settings, in patients’ homes or the community.
 This is done within their training and experience and in partnership with local health care providers.

-Community paramedicine in BC is intended primarily for older patients living with chronic conditions such as heart failure, chronic obstructive pulmonary disease (COPD), and diabetes, or who are at risk of falls.
-All patients must be referred by their primary care physician or local health care provider.
+Community paramedicine in BC is intended primarily for older patients living with chronic conditions such as heart failure, chronic obstructive pulmonary disease (COPD), hypertension, and diabetes, or those at risk of falls.
+Patients are referred for Community Paramedicine services by their primary care provider, or other local healthcare team members within the patient’s circle of care.
+Service duration is up to 6 months, at which point the need for on-going CP service will be re-evaluated.
+If service is clinically required to continue past 6 months, updated paperwork will be required.

-Community paramedics also provide community services including outreach and awareness activities, clinical education delivery, and group clinical assessments.
+Community paramedics also deliver a variety of community services including outreach and awareness activities, health management education sessions, and group wellness and health assessments.

 See the attached Community Contacts (PDF) for a list of communities offering community paramedicine services.